-We found this shoe to be ever so slightly less protective underfoot than shoes of similar character and design like the Vasque Constant Velocity and The North Face Ultra Endurance.
+We found this shoe to be ever so slightly less protective underfoot than shoes of similar character and design like the Salomon S/Lab Ultra.
 However, we also found it to be quite a bit more sensitive than either of those shoes, so it all balances out in the end.
-It was a larger step down from the Hoka One One Challenger ATR 4 or the New Balance Leadville v3, two other shoes we also find to be optimally suited to ultra running.
+It was a larger step down from the Hoka Challenger ATR 4 or the Hoka Speedgoat 2, two other shoes we also find to be optimally suited to ultra running.
 7 out of 10 points.

-We thought the traction on this shoe was more than adequate for most trail and ultra-running, on par with the similarly purposed HOKA Challenger ATR 4, as well as the New Balance Leadville v3.
+We thought the traction on this shoe was more than adequate for most trail and ultra-running, on par with the similarly purposed Hoka Challenger ATR 4, as well as the Scarpa Spin.
 There is no doubt, however, that it was a notch down from the higher overall performing shoes in this review, like the Inov-8 Roclite 290.
 6 out of 10 points.

 The Flywire cable grip system that integrates with the laces to hug and hold the foot on the shoe in a solid and stable position works great.
 Whether going down steep hills or across them as we did in our side-hilling test, this shoe held our foot perfectly stable with no slippage whatsoever.

 However, there is no denying that the foot rides a fair ways off the ground, and as evidence, we cite the 28mm of rear stack height.
-While 8mm is not a ton of heel-toe drop, it is noticeably less stable when compared directly to the zero-drop Altra Lone Peak 3.5 or the very low to the ground La Sportiva Helios 2.0.
+While 8mm is not a ton of heel-toe drop, it is noticeably less stable when compared directly to the zero-drop Altra Lone Peak 3.5.
 We gave it 7 out of 10 points for stability.

 We found the fit to be perfectly true to size, in both length and width.
-It is neither wide nor narrow, but what we would call average, and fit our slightly wider than normal forefoot like a well-broken in glove.
-It felt snugger than the wide forefoot designs of both the Terra Kiger 4 and the Altra Superior 3.5, but was wider than the generally pretty narrow Salomon Speedcross 4 and on par with the new HOKA ONE ONE Challenger ATR 4.
+It is neither wide nor narrow, but what we would call average, and fit our slightly wider than normal forefoot like a well-broken-in glove.
+It felt snugger than the wide forefoot designs of both the Terra Kiger 4 and the Altra Superior 3.5, but was wider than the generally pretty narrow Salomon Speedcross 4 and on par with the Hoka Challenger ATR 4.
 Its checkerboard patterned upper mesh was simultaneously highly breathable and effective at keeping out dirt and debris, although it was merely average when it came to water absorption and shedding in our water bucket test.
 In the end, it tied for the highest score, 9 out of 10.

 Weighing in at 24.1 ounces for a pair of men's size 11, this shoe was on the heavier end of the scale.

 While it didn't exactly feel light and nimble on our feet, the extra weight was more than accounted for in the benefits derived in comfort.
-It received 3 out of 10 points, the same score as The North Face Ultra Endurance but was not nearly as light as the new HOKA ONE ONE Challenger ATR 4.
+It received 4 out of 10 points, the same score as the Saucony Peregrine 8 but was not nearly as light as the new Hoka Challenger ATR 4.

 While it was nowhere near the most sensitive shoe in this trail running review, we felt that it was quite sensitive for an everyday trainer.
 The forefoot does not have one of the Nike Air pockets in it, which we have found dampen the sensitivity a bit, and instead is cross-laced with grooves in the outsole that allows for quite a bit of flex.

-While the Wildhorse 4 was a bit clunkier and lacking in trail feel when compared to its brother, the Terra Kiger 4, we found it to be noticeably more sensitive and less firm feeling underfoot than either the Vasque Constant Velocity or the Brooks Caldera.
+While the Wildhorse 4 was a bit clunkier and lacking in trail feel when compared to its brother, the Terra Kiger 4, we found it to be noticeably more sensitive and less firm feeling underfoot than the Salomon S/Lab Ultra.
 We gave it 6 out of 10 points.